 9. Alexandria Where to Stay

-Located on the coast of the Mediterranean sea, Alexandria is Egypt’s leading port and transportation hub.
 Founded in 331 BC by Alexander the Great, the city was once considered the crossroads of the world.
-Many of Alexandria’s most famous historic sites, including a library that housed more than 500,000 books, were destroyed by devastating earthquakes in the 14th century.
-Today the city is a faded shade of its former glorious cosmopolitan self, but still worth a visit for its many cultural attractions and glimpses of its past.
+Many of Alexandria’s most famous historic sites, including the Lighthouse of Alexandria and a library that housed more than 500,000 books, were destroyed by devastating earthquakes.

 6. Sharm el-Sheikh Where to Stay